 - Valley View University

-However, there is also a strong demand for technology based education, the arts, and humanities.
-Perhaps the most well known school in the region is Kwame Nkrumah University of Science and Technology, which has become a top school in this part of Africa.
+There is however, still a strong demand for education, the arts and humanities dependent on technology.
+Kwame Nkrumah University of Science and Technology, which has become a top school in this part of Africa, is perhaps the most well-known school in the country.

 Why Study In Ghana?